genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     MESSAGE_TYPE = EVENT_RESET_USER_PASSWORD_ACK

 ## Post-authentication
 Once the user has been authenticated, the server expects heartbeat messages, as defined in the interval setting on the ACK message.
-If the GUI misses a configurable number of heartbeats, the session will be expired.
+If the GUI misses a configurable number of heartbeats, the session will automatically expire.
 In response to a heartbeat, the GUI will receive a list of available services and their details.

 These services should be contacted on the hosts in the order they are defined in the list.
 The ordering may change if the server implements a load-balancing strategy.
 Existing connections can simply ignore the ordering changes, but in a failover or reconnection scenario, the ordering should be adhered to.